When a decision cannot be reached by the Decision Board

 AMS review and its impact on proposal assessment

-The CAA has committed to reviewing and revising the AMS in 2021, to reflect impacts of the COVID-19 pandemic on the aviation industry, outcomes of the UK-EU Transition and to capture requirements of emerging new stakeholders.
-Whilst the main focus of the review will be on the overarching vision and objectives, CAA anticipates that some rationalisation of the current initiatives, in terms of their form and format in the AMS, may also need to occur; but no changes will be made that could undermine modernisation activity already underway.
+The CAA has refreshed the AMS in January 2023, to reflect impacts of the COVID-19 pandemic on the aviation industry, outcomes of the UK-EU Transition and to capture requirements of emerging new stakeholders.
+Rationalisation of the current initiatives, in terms of their form and format took place; however no changes were made that could undermine modernisation activity already underway.

 Recovery of VAT